 Not an actual mental health diagnosis, it can still be a serious psychological issue that negatively affects your daily life.

 [Has grass is greener syndrome left you so run down and low you don’t know where to turn?
-Book a Skype therapist today and talk to someone who understands. ]
+Book an online therapist today and talk to someone who understands. ]

 Is it really grass is greener syndrome or something else?

 If you are actually in an unhealthy or even dangerous relationship, or a job that goes against your personal values, then it will be thinking about the present that causes you anxiety.
 Grass is greener syndrome means we ignore a present that is generally fine, and then find all our anxiety by thinking about the other scenario we think we are missing out on.